nicopap/bevy-kdl-ui/bevy-reflect-deser/README.md

 Optionally provides great error reporting based on the [miette] library. with the `fancy-errors` feature.
 It is enabled by default.

 **Only works with [template-kdl] crate**.
-It is likely to not change because KDL doesn't translate well to the serde data format.
+Currently, work is being done to make the input type parametrized, so that it's possible to use this crate with arbitrary serialization format.

 Features:
 * Parses `Box<dyn Reflect>`.